Skip to main content

 Named for longtime Director Marty Habrock, beginning with the Fall 2024 semester, awards $1,000 per academic year.

-Criteria include, (1) Nebraska residents, (2) graduating seniors of Nebraska high schools, and (3) promising students with above average ACT scores and high school GPA not qualifying for Academic Excellence Scholarship.
+Criteria include, (1) Nebraska residents that are US citizens or permanent residents, (2) graduating seniors of Nebraska high schools, and (3) promising students with above average ACT scores and high school GPA not qualifying for Academic Excellence Scholarship.

 Renewable for up to three additional years subject to maintaining full-time enrollment and a minimum cumulative GPA of 3.0.